consolelabs/mochi-go-sdk/README.md

 - [x] GetByDiscordID: Retrieve a Mochi profile by Discord ID.

 ### Mochi Pay
-- [x] GetApplicationBalances: Retrieve token balances for your Mochi application.
+- [x] GetAppBalance: Retrieve token balances for your Mochi application.
 - [x] RequestPayment: Request a payment from a user.
 - [x] Transfer: Transfer tokens from your application to a list of user.